hdescottes/GdxGame/README.md

 - The hero is an animated 2D sprite. <br>
 The hero move inside the island with the arrow keys or with "WASD". <br>
 The hero can interact with the trees with the "E" key.
 For now, it will just remove the tree.
 - The bird is an animated sprite.
-It has a random behaviour and stay inside the island (see https://github.com/libgdx/gdx-ai/wiki/State-Machine to improve the AI)
+It has a random behaviour and stay inside the island (see https://github.com/libgdx/gdx-ai/wiki/State-Machine to improve the AI).

+#### Battle Screen
+Currently, the battle screen only hold the background and the hero sprite. <br>
+It has a timer of 3s before returning to the main game screen. <br>
+Soon, it will hold the enemy sprite and we will be able to properly "battle" in a turn-based battle.

 -------
 <p align="center">